ddionisio/MateAnimator/README.md

 Updates
 =======
 ### Update 3 ###
+* Added Rotation Euler.
+This will allow you to create spin animations.
+Includes exclusive rotation for x, y, or z (be careful of Gimbal-lock!).
 * Added Material track.
 Now you can animate any properties you specify in the shader used by the material.
 This requires a GameObject with a Renderer component.
 You can also use this to override the material.
 For now there is no preview during editing.
 * A bunch of refactoring to remove editor specific code in AnimatorData.
 You will no longer see any editor API when using AnimatorData.
 * Various tweaks to building sequences.